MonikaSzucs/comp-2825-computer-architecture-organization/class1/README.md

 - easier for humans
 - harder for computers
 - programs get smaller
+Level 0
+- easier for computers
+- harder for humans
+- program gets larger

-- The same program we write at level 5, gets translated and interpreted into a total of 6 programs taht do that same thing (but in different languages)
+- The same program we write at level 5, gets translated and interpreted into a total of 6 programs that do that same thing (but in different languages)

 - Compiling is a very slow process